Bront Palarae

-Nasrul Suhaimin bin Saifuddin (born 27 September 1978), known professionally as Bront Palarae, is a Malaysian actor, screenwriter, film director, and producer.
+Nasrul Suhaimin bin Saifuddin (born 27 September 1978), known professionally as Bront Palarae, is a Malaysian actor, film director, screenwriter and producer.

-Following early roles in Lang Buana(2003) & and as guitarist for The Velvet Boys in Man Laksa, Bront built his career in the early 2000s with roles in Castello, Bilut, Tipah Tertipu The Movie & 1957: Hati Malaya.
-His collaboration with director Mamat Khalid resulted in the films Man Laksa (2006) & Kala Malam Bulan Mengambang (2008).
-They also co-wrote the script together for Tipah Tertipu The Movie (2006).
+Bront built his career in the early 2001 with roles in Castello, Bilut & 1957: Hati Malaya.
+He also frequently collaborated with director Mamat Khalid resulted in the films Man Laksa (2006) & Kala Malam Bulan Mengambang (2008).
+They also co-wrote the script together for Tipah Tertipu The Movie (2006) which he also starred in.

-Bront won his accolade for his portrayal of a private investigator in Belukar (2010).
-He was the Producer of One Two Jaga (2018), which won 6 awards including Best Pictures at 30th Malaysia Film Festival.
+Bront portrayed a private investigator in Belukar (2010).
+He was the producer of One Two Jaga (2018), which won 6 awards including Best Picture at 30th Malaysia Film Festival.

 Early life and education

 Bront was born in Alor Setar, Kedah, Malaysia.
-He has a sister, Rita, and a brother, Anwar.
-He attended Kolej Sultan Abdul Hamid, Alor Setar.
-Bront went on to study Films at the Malaysia Film Academy in 1999 and graduated in 2003.
+His father is of mixed Malay, Siam & Chinese descent whereas his mother's family is Thai & Pakistani where her surnamed was "Palarae" (ปาลาเร่) hence his stage name; his mother migrated across the border to Malaysia to start a new life together after their marriage.
+Bront is fluent in Thai himself.

+Personal life

 In 2005, he received a scholarship from the Italian government to attend a short course in Language & Culture at the University for Foreigners Perugia, Italy.
 He overstayed and toured the country for the next four months.

 He took another sabbatical in 2017, this time, he chose Palo Alto, California as his destination.
 With a scholarship from Ministry of Finance Malaysia, he pursued and completed Innovation & Entrepreneurship Studies at Stanford University.

+He is currently pursuing his MBA at Asia School of Business.

 Acting career

-2000–2008: Early years
+2001–2008: Early years

-Palarae made his acting debut on television in 2000, Mat Nor Kusyairi & The Velvet Boys, directed by Mamat Khalid and Produced by Puan Sri Tiara Jacquelina.
+Palarae made his acting debut on television in 2001 with the telemovie Mat Nor Kusyairi & The Velvet Boys directed by Mamat Khalid and produced by Tiara Jacquelina.
 His collaboration with Mamat Khalid brought him onto his first feature film Lang Buana (2003).
 He first gained fame by portraying two characters in Cinta Tsunami, a television series in 2005.

-In 2008, with the release of his biggest commercial success, SinDarEla (Cinderella), he rose to prominence in a lead role, Hussin on the hit television series with Sharifah Amani and Remy Ishak, followed by another television series, Rona Roni Makaroni in the same year, again with Sharifah Amani.
-Both projects directed by Shahrulezad Muhyiddin.
+In 2008, with the release of his biggest commercial success, Sindarela (Cinderella), he rose to prominence in a lead role, Hussin on the hit television series with Sharifah Amani and Remy Ishak, followed by another television series, Rona Roni Makaroni in the same year, again with Sharifah Amani.